WELLINGTON, NEW ZEALAND

 The Pennsylvania Dutch community was equally perturbed, but were relieved to know they no longer had to wear wooden shoes and pretend to like cannabis.

-“Looks like those Russian Mennonites are the really Dutchmen,” said Mr. Mast.
+“Looks like those Russian Mennonites are the real Dutchmen,” said Mr. Mast.
 “That’s fine with me.
 At least I’ll be able to cut back on the gouda.”

 In response to the new research, some suggested changing the name of Dutch Blitz to German Blitz, but everyone agreed that would present a marketing challenge that would be just too difficult to overcome.